ibiswarout/spotify-end-to-end-Data-Engineering-Project/README.md

 --> Data is made queryable using Amazon Athena for ad-hoc SQL-based analysis.

 **🚀 Features**
-✅ Serverless data extraction from the Spotify API
+✅ Serverless data extraction from the Spotify API\n
 ✅ Event-driven architecture using EventBridge for automation ✅ Secure data lake on Amazon S3 with raw and curated zones ✅ Scalable data cataloging and schema discovery with AWS Glue